dotnet/docs/docs/standard/design-guidelines/choosing-between-class-and-struct.md

  As a rule of thumb, the majority of types in a framework should be classes.
 There are, however, some situations in which the characteristics of a value type make it more appropriate to use structs.

- **✓ CONSIDER** defining a struct instead of a class if instances of the type are small and commonly short-lived or are commonly embedded in other objects.

- **X AVOID** defining a struct unless the type has all of the following characteristics:
+ **✓ CONSIDER** defining a struct instead of a class if instances of the type are small and commonly short-lived or are commonly embedded in other objects and if the type has all of the following characteristics:

 -   It logically represents a single value, similar to primitive types (`int`, `double`, etc.).